 As a result, referral marketing can have a significant impact on your brand whether you are prepared or not.
 It gives you the power to:

-In fact, customers who are referred by other customers have a 37% higher conversion rate and are 4 times more likely to refer additional customers to your product or service.
-What’s more: according to a study by Olapic, 76% of consumers say they’re more likely to trust information shared by regular people over content shared by brands.
+In fact, customers who are referred by other customers have a 37% higher conversion rate and are four times more likely to refer additional customers to your product or service.
+What’s more: according to TrustPilot, 76% of consumers say they’re more likely to trust information shared by regular people over content shared by brands.

 That’s quite the impact.